networkteam/Networkteam.Neos.FrontendLogin/README.md

 Neos package for frontend login inspired by  [Flowpack.Neos.FrontendLogin](https://github.com/Flowpack/Flowpack.Neos.FrontendLogin).
 It provides a mixin for MemberAreaRootPages.
 The package makes use of the `accessRoles` property of `NodeInterface`.

+**Note:** It seems that the current Neos version 7 is compatible with this package as the deprecated parts are not jet removed.
+But be aware of breaking changes in the near future.

 ## Features

 * Place a MemberAreaRootPage within your page tree and all pages beneath it including the member area page itself will be protected